geudde/attic-chest/pages/13.reference/01.porden/docs.md

 stantly refused to take a place at table, and declared that, being a subject, he was too well acquainted with the distance between his own rank and that of majesty to assume such freedom.
-All his father's pretensions to the crown of France were now buried in oblivion : John, in captivity, received the honours of a king, which were refused him when seated ou the throne : his misfortunes not his title were respected." — Hume.
+All his father's pretensions to the crown of France were now buried in oblivion: John, in captivity, received the honours of a king, which were refused him when seated ou the throne: his misfortunes not his title were respected." — Hume.